 • Collaboration thrives when a common language of data is established across departments.

-Organizations that prioritize data literacy programs create a more agile and innovative work environment for their teams.
-Employees are no longer passively receiving data without a means of interpreting it, but now they become active participants in shaping strategies, problem-solving, and identifying growth opportunities.
+Organizations that prioritize data literacy programs create more agile, innovative work environments.
+When employees understand how to work with data, they’re no longer passive recipients of reports, they become active contributors in shaping strategy, solving problems, and identifying growth opportunities.

 How to Cultivate Data Literacy in Your Organization